DougHennig/FoxGet/README.md

 Since packages go in their own folders, you'll need to set a path to those folders if you run the application in the VFP IDE.

 To uninstall the selected package, click the Uninstall button.
-The files added to the project by the installer are removed from the project, the package folder in the Packages subdirectory is deleted, and Packages.dbf is updated.
+The files added to the project by the installer are removed from the project, the package folder in the Packages subdirectory is deleted, and Packages.xml is updated.

 If there's a newer version of the package available, the Update button is enabled.
 Clicking it uninstalls the package then installs the new version.